VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

 <a href="/documentation/images/tutorial/paddle-body.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Paddle body"><img src="/documentation/images/tutorial/paddle-body.png" /></a>

-Finally, we are able to move the paddle.
+Now, we are able to implement the logic to move the paddle.
 To do so, in the implementation of `PlayerPaddle::handlePropagatedMessage`, add the following:

 ```cpp
 [...]